DMCA Policy

 We do not represent a registered business entity, company, or corporation.

-If you believe that content hosted or made available through Thrivebot infringes your copyright, you may submit a DMCA takedown notice.
-To be valid, your notice must include the following:
+If you believe content on Thrivebot infringes your copyright, submit a takedown notice including:

 Please send your DMCA notice to our designated agent via: